 Dear fellow painters…”It looks like a photo”, are not my favorite words either.

-"Is my work good enough, will it be seen and appreciated, am I making any progress, will lesser talents get more recognition, can I ever measure up to the great masters?"
+Artists are a particularly worrisome bunch.
+We worry about everything,"Is my work good enough, will it be seen and appreciated, am I making any progress, will lesser talents get more recognition, can I ever measure up to the great masters?"

 If you’re serious about showing your art then don’t wait until you feel your training is completely over.
 Start small and get into the game as soon as you can.